-Cambridge Analytica has collected and processed data on millions Facebook users, without their consent, to create their psychological profiles and influence their behaviour during the last USA presidential elections.
+Cambridge Analytica has collected and processed data on millions Facebook users, without their consent, to create their psychological profiles and influence their behaviour during 2016 USA presidential elections.
+This is just one of the examples.

 Tarastats Statistical Consultancy